 A letter from our president

 Welcome to Arizona State University Delta Gamma!
-As the president of our chapter I am excited to share a little about an organization which holds a very special place in my heart.
+We are so proud to be named the 2020-2021 Panhellenic Chapter of the Year!
+My name is Jessica Leffel and I’m the chapter president.
+I am so excited to share with you a little bit about this organization and the women who have a special place in my heart.

-Words cannot express how honored and humbled I am to represent a chapter full of amazing women.
-Our sisters continue to amaze me and being a Delta Gamma is something I will hold dearly forever.
-Delta Gamma is not four years, but for life.
+My sisters are truly such an inspiration and I am so thankful to have them in my life.
+Words cannot express how honored and humbled I am to represent this amazing chapter full of such incredible women.
+Being a Delta Gamma is something I will hold dearly forever.
+Delta Gamma is not just for four years, but for life! <3

 Delta Gamma offers to women of all ages a rich heritage based on principles of personal integrity, personal responsibility and intellectual honesty.
 Its primary purpose is to foster high ideals of friendship, promote educational and cultural interests, create a true sense of social responsibility, and develop the finest qualities of character.